gandrys/yocto-tools/README.md

-## 6. Yocto-tools and Definition of Build Environment
+## 6. Yocto-tools and Definition of Build Environment by dockerfiles

 As have been described before, docker provide isolation from host's env.
 Definition of running environment for yocto build is stored in dockerfiles